vdbergh/vtjson/README.md

 - We now match the given key against all entries of the key list.
 If it matches an entry and the corresponding value also validates then the key is validated.
 Otherwise we keep going through the key list.
 - If the entire key list is consumed then the key fails validation.

-**Note** A consequence of this algorithm is that non-const keys are automatically optional.
+A consequence of this algorithm is that non-const keys are automatically optional.
 So applying the wrapper `optional_key` to them is meaningless and has no effect.

 ## Creating types